 - Patience and consistency is the key so even when your dog fails or disobeys, remember not to show anger, instead deprive them of a positive reaction or reinforcement.

 - Delectable and irresistible treats should be reserved only for training purposes.
 This will make them start to yearn for them, and that is how you would get to control their behavior.

 Showoff Only When it’s Safe for Everyone

 At times some owners are too eager to show off just how amazing their puppy is, and that is probably not a good idea when there is a chance that a mishap could happen.
 As the owner, it is your prime responsibility to make sure that when you do show off your dog tricks, everything is under control, and there are zero chances for anyone getting hurt.
-Many students nowadays are also showing off how personal statement help UK can buy them the time to play with their pets and manage other chores throughout the day.
+Many students nowadays are also showing off how essay writer help can buy them the time to play with their pets and manage other chores throughout the day.